-For the purposes of the Group's capital management, capital includes equity capital, compulsory convertible preference shares, securities premium and all other equity reserves attributable to the equity holders of the Parent Company.
-The primary objective of the group's capital management is to safeguard its ability to continue as going concern and to ensure that it maintains an efficient capital structure and maximize shareholder value.
-The Group manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
-To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders or issue new shares.
-The Group is not subject to any externally imposed capital requirements.
-No changes were made in the objectives, policies or processes for managing capital during the year ended March 31, 2023, March 31, 2022 except for budgeting for cash flow projections considering the impact of ongoing pandemic Covid-19.
-The Group's policy is to keep the gearing ratio to the minimum.
+For the purposes of the group's capital management, capital includes equity capital, securities premium and all other equity reserves attributable to the equity holders of the group.
+The primary objective of the group's capital management is to safeguard its ability to continue as going concern and to ensure that it maintains an efficient capital structure and maximise shareholder value.
+The group manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
+To maintain or adjust the capital structure, the group may adjust the dividend payment to shareholders or issue new shares.
+The group is not subject to any externally imposed capital requirements.
+No changes were made in the objectives, policies or processes for managing capital during the year ended March 31, 2024 and March 31, 2023.
+The group's policy is to keep the gearing ratio to the minimum.